-The Innocence Project is proud to have assisted in freeing some 367 of those innocent people since 1992, and it is working to free those still-wrongfully-incarcerated people who have been convicted despite their innocence.
-In that spirit, the Innocence Project respectfully urges this Court to consider the Brady issues before it against the backdrop of the numerous troubling indicia of wrongful convictions that Mr. Johnson's case presents.
+The Innocence Project is proud to have set itself, for the last nearly 30 years, to the work of freeing those still-wrongfully-incarcerated people who have been convicted despite their innocence.
+In that spirit, the Innocence Project respectfully urges this Court to consider the numerous troubling indicia of wrongful convictions that Mr. Johnson's case presents and grant Mr. Johnson's Rule 32 petition.